Year 6 reading list for children aged 10-11

 Siverfin by Charlie Higson

 The adventures of the 13-year-old young James Bond, set at school and in the Scottish Highlands.
-With a fast-paced plot, quick-fire dialogue and great action sequences, this would make an exciting adventure option group reader for Year 6 pupils.
+With a fast-paced plot, quick-fire dialogue and great action sequences, this would make an exciting adventure option group reader for Year 6 classes.

 Adventure